nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Tags can be removed by typing t/ without specifying any tags after it.

 Examples:
-* `edit 9 n/John Smith` will edit the name of the 9th person listed to "Jon Smith".
+* `edit 9 n/John Smith` will edit the name of the 9th person listed to "John Smith".

 ![Edit](images/Edit.png)